New Starters 2023

 Q. When will Forest School start?

-A. Forest School will start in Term 2, that is, after the October half term holiday.
+A. Forest School normally starts in Term 2, that is, after the October half term holiday.
 There is so much for the children to get used to during Term 1 that we feel it's best to wait a few weeks before we start Forest School.
 Children will still have plenty of opportunities to be outdoors in our outdoor play area during Term 1.

 Q. What do children need for Forest School?